Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Q: Ultrawide support?

 > A: There is no official ultrawide support for Vagabond.
 Only standard aspect ratio of 16:9 is supported.
 16:10 might probably work fine as well.

+## Q: Can you add x mod?
+Why is x mod not included?

+> A: Probably won't add the mod unless its a bugfix or compatibility mod I was missing.
+I won't give detailed explanation for each mod on why it was not added.
+Could be bugs, incompatibility, patching, I simply don't like the mod or I didn't know about the mod (very unlikely if it is a popular mod).

 ## Q: Can I play the list in first person?